blueskyletters/blueskyletters.github.io/_drafts/everything-under-book-review.md

 ---
 _An outstanding read, with a classical myth on its head!_

-I picked up this book tempted by its beautiful cover and good reviews (but mostly the cover...), and I'm glad to say that the book turned out to be beautiful on the inside as well!
+I picked up this book tempted by its beautiful cover and good reviews about its "mindblowing classic myth reference"(but mostly the cover...), and I'm glad to say that the book turned out to be beautiful on the inside as well!

 To begin with, let me say that this book is the kind we can read every day.
 It's a very slow-paced book that mesmerized me with the story-telling abilities of the author.
 Till almost 40% of the book, I did not understand the plot and get the characters; but then things started falling in place.